Table of contents

 Have a Plan or Timeline for Your Yosemite Elopement:

-In the summer months, the sun rises early and sets late.
-This gives you plenty of daylight to explore the millions of square acres of parkland!
-The sun rises over or around the Half Dome and sets behind the valley as seen from Tunnel View, so plan your photoshoots accordingly.
-For the most part, the bigger crowds don’t show up for sunrise, so you can absolutely have famous landmarks mostly to yourself if you’re willing to get up early.
-It’s also worth paying a little extra to stay in the park to save on morning drive times.
+In the summer months, the sun rises early and sets late, giving you plenty of daylight to explore the vast parkland.
+The sun rises over or around Half Dome and sets behind the valley as seen from Tunnel View, so plan your photoshoots accordingly.

 Consider the Weather: